 First impressions are hard to change.
 If users have a negative experience with a poorly implemented system, they will get frustrated and write off the system as a lost cause.
 Perception matters — if employees think that a tool makes their jobs more difficult, what incentive will they have?

-To start off on the right foot, plan your implementation process with care, and don’t launch the system before it’s ready.
+To start off on the right foot, plan your implementation process with care.
+More importantly, don’t launch the system before it’s ready.
 Some initial post-launch hiccups are inevitable, but strive to resolve issues right away.

 Train your users

-In conclusion, by following these 3 guidelines, you will have a better shot at successfully implementing a new technology solution and achieving a high user adoption rate.
-If you’re looking for advice tailored to your company’s unique situation, Aciron’s consultants can help.
+In conclusion, by following these 3 guidelines, you will have a better shot at successfully implementing a new technology solution.
+You will achieve a high user adoption rate.
+If you’re looking for advice tailored to your company’s situation, Aciron’s consultants can help.
 No matter what stage in the process you are at, from initial software evaluation to final implementation, our experienced consultants can help.